jmicmoore/react-redux-simple-bootstrap/README.md

 **Tag "v1.0.2" - Serving a static file with Express**

-1. From the command line, add Express
+1. From the command line, install Express
     * ```npm install express --save```
     * node_modules folder is created
     * express is added to the "dependencies" section of package.json